apache/zeppelin/docs/interpreter/flink.md

   </tr>
 </table>

+## PerJob Mode

+The flink cluster launched in Zeppelin is session cluster, but you can simulate Flink's per job mode via this approach.
+* Set `zeppelin.notebook.run_all.isolated` to be `true` in `zeppelin-site.xml`
+* Run Flink note by clicking `Run all paragraphs` button in note menu.

+In this way, when all the paragraphs are finished, the flink interpreter will be shutdown and its associated flink cluster will be shutdown as well.

 ## Tutorial Notes

 Zeppelin is shipped with several Flink tutorial notes which may be helpful for you.
 You can check for more features in the tutorial notes.